 New Port Richey resident Jon Tietz learned last week that someone broke the window of the SUV he drives.

-He also discovered someone had tried to pry open the driver's side door lock on the SUV.
-Someone busted a rear window on the SUV.
+He also discovered someone had tried to pry open the driver's side door lock and busted a rear window.
 A window of another SUV owned by the Tietz family was also smashed.
 Someone had tried to pry open the lock on a door on that vehicle, too.

 Tietz lives in the area between the intersection of Congress and Main streets and U.S. 19.

 On Tuesday, Feb.
 5, Jon Tietz, his mother Carol and other residents went to City Hall.
-Members of the group expressed concerns about public safety during a city council meeting.
+Members of the group expressed concerns about public safety during a citr council meeting.

 Their concerns caught the attention of City Councilwoman Judy DeBella Thomas, whose house was recently burglarized.